 1. Manage your stress

 Did you know that excess stress can impact the diversity of your gut flora?
-In fact, stress may even reduce beneficial bacterial species such as Lactobacilli.
-While our bodies are relatively well-equipped to deal with a little bit of stress, it can really impact the health and balance of our gut in the long run.
-For this reason, try to identify and manage the causes of your stress – you may find that all you require is some more structured relaxation time or perhaps you may require some professional help to work through and manage your stressors.
+In fact, stress may even reduce beneficial bacterial species such as lactobacilli.
+While our bodies are relatively well-equipped to deal with a little bit of stress, it can impact the health and balance of our gut in the long-run.
+For this reason, try to identify and manage the causes of your stress – you may find that all you require is some more structured relaxation time.

 2. Embrace dietary diversity